raia-ai/AW-Sales/clarity/defect-optimizer.md

 ### The Challenge: Costly Defects Discovered Too Late

 Do your customers complain about flawed lites/windows after installation?
-Do you have to report finished units broken after washing due to breaks and inclusions and then re-make them?
-By now, you would already have incurred significant costs for production (and dispatch) of the lite.
-And now you must invest in remaking a lite and, if necessary, sending it to the customer again.

 Statistically, every second jumbo lite has a defect.
 However, inclusions and defects on stock and residual lites are frequently detected only very late, for example, during quality control before/after IGU assembly or, in the worst case, at the customer.

 ### The Solution: Intelligent Pre-Cutting Optimization